 The Digimarc technology requires a minimum number of pixels to work.
 Digimarc recommends the following minimum pixel dimensions for the image to be protected by Digimarc Barcode:

 100 pixels by 100 pixels, if you don’t expect the image to be modified or compressed prior to its actual use.

 256 pixels by 256 pixels, if you expect the image to be cropped, rotated, compressed, or otherwise modified after applying Digimarc Barcode.

 750 pixels by 750 pixels, if you expect the image to appear ultimately in printed

 There is no upper limit on pixel dimensions for watermarking.

-In general, a Digimarc watermark will survive lossy compression methods, such as JPEG, though it is advisable to favor image quality over file size (a JPEG compression setting of 4 or higher works best).
-In addition, the higher the Watermark Durability setting you choose when embedding the watermark, the better the chances that the digital watermark will survive compression.
+In general, Digimarc Barcode will survive lossy compression methods, such as JPEG, though it is advisable to favor image quality over file size (a JPEG compression setting of 4 or higher works best).
+In addition, the higher the Watermark Durability setting you choose when adding Digimarc Barcode, the better the chances that the digital signal will survive compression.

 Make all necessary modifications to your image until you are satisfied with its final appearance (this includes resizing and color correction).

 If needed, compress the image by saving it in JPEG or GIF format.